-After enjoying Paul Prudhomme’s Seafood Crepes at K-Paul’s Louisiana Kitchen in New Orleans (before he went up to the New York restaurant), I just had to create a low-carb version.
-In those days, he would be seen sitting at the back of the dining room (when he wasn’t in the kitchen) and often came over to your table to ask if you enjoyed what you ordered. 🙂
+I had the pleasure of having Chef Paul Prudhomme’s Seafood Crepes at K-Paul’s Louisiana Kitchen in New Orleans. that was before he moved to New York to start up a new restaurant.
+I decided that day I just had to try to reproduce his tasty dish.
+Back in the day, he himself ate his meals in the main dining room of his New Orleans establishment when he wasn’t busy in the kitchen.
+He often walked over to your table to ask if you enjoyed what you ordered. 🙂

-His entree had both crab and shrimp, but crab in Central Texas leaves much to be desired, so I just use shrimp for my creation.
+His creation had both crab meat and shrimp in it, but crab in Central Texas leaves much to be desired, so I just use just shrimp or may toss in a few crawfish tails for my version.
 Man, do these ever come out GOOD!
 My hubby just loves them!
 These are definitely different from K-Paul’s crepes, but I think they are an equally good dish.
-I don’t recall any wine in his version either, but I like a little in my creamy seafood dishes, so I added a little sherry to these.
+I don’t recall any wine in his version either, but I like a little in my creamy seafood dishes, so I added a little sherry to my recipe.
 You need to leave it out if you’re still in Atkins Induction phase.
-But they’ll still be good without it!
+But they’ll are just as delicious without the wine!
 These would not be suitable for Paleo-Primal followers.

-For this creation, I used Jennifer Eloff’s latest low-carb crepe recipe, with a couple changes.
+For this creation, I used Jennifer Eloff’s latest low-carb dessert crepe recipe, with a couple changes.
 That recipe is here: http://low-carb-news.blogspot.com/2013/02/ultra-low-carb-crepes-and-another-idea.html .
-I omitted the sweetener and vanilla for this savory application and I also added 1/8 tsp. salt.
-I also made my crepes earlier in the evening so those would be ready to go when it was time to prepare the dish and assemble.
+I omitted the sweetener and vanilla for my savory application and replaced with 1/8 tsp. salt.
+I also made my crepes earlier in the evening so those would be ready to go when it was time to prepare the dish and assemble for dinner.
 I just stacked the cooked crepes with plastic between each one and left on the counter.
-My crepe maker is 7″ in diameter (Jennifer’s is only 5″) so I only got 5 larger crepes from the recipe.
-Therefore, each of my unfilled crepes have slightly more calories and carbs:134 calories, 10 g fat, 7 g protein, 3.56 g carbs, .28 g fiber and 3.28 g net carbs and these numbers are reflected in the recipe per serving nutritional numbers below.
+My crepe maker is 7″ in diameter (Jennifer’s is only 5″) so I only got 5 crepes from her recipe.
+Therefore, each of my unfilled crepes have slightly more calories and carbs:134 calories, 10 g fat, 7 g protein, 3.56 g carbs, 0.28 g fiber and 3.28 g net carbs.

 This recipe is featured in Jennifer Eloff’s low-carb cookbook series Low Carbing Among Friends (Vol. 4).
 The series is a collection of recipes by some of the most talented low-carb cooks on the web!
 Order yours here: Amazon.com or at http://amongfriends.us/order.php